jis91/born2beroot/README.md

 In the git you have a signature.txt with my virtual machine's virtual disk signature.
 You have to compare it with the one of my virtual machine.

 If you open the VM a monitoring script appears at startup and every 10 minutes.
 This script shows the different components of the virtual machine.

 You should see :

-<ins>The architecture of the operation system and its kernel version</ins>
+# The architecture of the operation system and its kernel version

-<ins>The physical and virtual processor(s)</ins>
+# The physical and virtual processor(s)

-<ins>The current available RAM on the server and its utilization rate in percent</ins>
+# The current available RAM on the server and its utilization rate in percent

-<ins>The current available storage and its utilization rate in percent</ins>
+# The current available storage and its utilization rate in percent

-<ins>The current utilization rate of the processor(s) in percent</ins>
+# The current utilization rate of the processor(s) in percent

-<ins>The date and time of the last reboot</ins>
+# The date and time of the last reboot

-<ins> Whether LVM is active or not</ins>
+# Whether LVM is active or not

-<ins> The number of active TCP connections</ins>
+# The number of active TCP connections

-<ins> The number of users using the server</ins>
+# The number of users using the server

-<ins>The ipv4 adress of the server and its MAC (Media Access Control) adress</ins>
+# The ipv4 adress of the server and its MAC (Media Access Control) adress

-<ins>The number of sudo commands executed</ins>
+# The number of sudo commands executed